abhayPS11/my-data/azure-vm.md

+---
+title: Convert AArch64 ISO to VHD and Deploy on Azure VM
+weight: 3

+### FIXED, DO NOT MODIFY
+layout: learningpathall
+---

-# Convert AArch64 ISO to VHD and Deploy Azure Linux Arm64 VM
+### Convert AArch64 ISO to VHD and Deploy Azure Linux Arm64 VM

 This guide walks through the steps to convert the **Azure Linux 3.0 AArch64 ISO** into a **VHD**, upload it to Azure, and deploy a custom **Linux Arm64 virtual machine** using Azure Shared Image Gallery.

 ---

-## Step A: Download and Prepare the Raw Disk Image
+#### Step A: Download and Prepare the Raw Disk Image

-### 1. Download Azure Linux ISO (AArch64)
+**1. Download Azure Linux ISO (AArch64)**
 ```bash
 wget https://aka.ms/azurelinux-3.0-aarch64.iso
 ```